Syphilen/ShadowHaven-Rules/README.md

 # ShadowHavenChummerAmends
-Chummer amends for the ShadowHaven living community
+Chummer amends for the ShadowHavenReloaded living community